Designed by doctors, shaped by you

 Hers

-If you get weight loss treatment through Hers, you’ll get a personalized weight loss plan from a healthcare provider and prescription medication.
+If you get weight loss treatment through Hers, you’ll get prescribed a personalized weight loss plan from a healthcare provider trained in weight management.
 You’ll also get access to the Hers app.

 The mobile app includes: